coolfool112/Food-In-Instant/README.md

 ## License
-To the extent possible under law, [Nidhay Rathore](https://github.com/geekynidhay) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Naman Mandley](https://github.com/geekynidhay) has waived all copyright and related or neighboring rights to this work.

 ## Team Members
 * Nidhay Rathore